 We have been advocating for environmental rights in Canada with the David Suzuki Foundation's Blue Dot Campaign.
 Canada is one of the top countries for greenhouse gas emissions.
 Also, while Canadians have the right to know about the pollutants that are released into their environment, they don't have the right to be protected from them.
 With the Blue Dot Campaign, we are fighting for the Right to a Healthy Environment to be included in Canada's Constitution.
 It will give all Canadians, especially indigenous communities, their right to breathe fresh air, drink clean water and eat healthy food.
 This will also ensure that companies are held accountable, and Canada's global negative environmental impact is reduced.

 We have worked extensively with the girls in our village in Pakistan, and conducted workshops on environmental stewardship and sustainability.
 Not only have we taught the girls the importance of taking care of our planet by taking steps like not littering, but we have also done activities like tree-planting.
 We supported Prime Minister Imran Khan's Billion-Tree Tsunami campaign by planting 10 trees with the school girls, and taught them steps they could take to take care of them even after we came back to Canada.
-This project will continue until the whole village is more environmentally friendly and sustainable.
+This initiative is conducted under the "Shine" project of The World With MNR.

 We volunteer with an organic gardening initiative in our community, which plants fresh vegetables for food banks in our community.
 We believe that it is so important for organic gardening initiatives to be developed, so that people in our communities can get access to safe food.
 Our volunteer work was done with our local Blue Dot group, and we helped do tasks like weeding and harvesting.
 We also did a presentation about this initiative as our final project in our civics class.
 To engage the students, we worked with them to plant a vegetable garden at our school, and teach them about the benefits of eating organic food, not using pesticides, and adopting a vegan lifestyle.